 Top 2 Methods to Insert PDF into Excel

-Method 1: Embedding a PDF as an Object
+Method 1: Embed as Object

-STEP 2: Navigate to the Insert
+STEP 2: Go to the Insert tab > Object.

-box if you prefer the PDF to appear as an icon rather than the document’s first page.
+STEP 4: You can check the Display as icon box if you prefer the PDF to appear as an icon rather than the document’s first page.

 The PDF will now be inserted as an object inside your Excel Workbook.
 You can resize and position the PDF object as necessary within the spreadsheet.

-Method 2: Linking to a PDF
+Method 2: Link to a PDF

 Another method is to link to a PDF file, which can be useful if you need the most updated version of the PDF to be accessible from the Excel document.